Smart device connectivity

 The Nest Protect won over this skeptic thanks to its ease of set-up, legion of backup systems, and simple integration via the Nest app.
 The night light offered a quiet victory we didn’t know our house needed, and the ability to get “polite” warnings before the system sounds or the batteries run out make it just as unobtrusive as this type of product should be.

-- Product Name Protect Smoke and Carbon Monoxide Alarm
+- Product Name Nest Protect 2nd Generation

-- Product Brand Nest
+- Product Brand Google

 - MPN S3000BWES